UCLALibrary/validation-service/README.md

 To stop the Docker container when you are done with it:

     make docker-stop

+To push the Docker container to a repoitory you can set the `TAG`, `DOCKER_REGISTRY`, and `DOCKER_REPO` ENV variables.
+You should be logged into your Docker account locally if you want to push the Docker conatiner:

+    make docker-push

 Note: None of the Docker specific Makefile targets (except `docker-test`) are required to build or test the project.
 They are just additional conveniences for developers.